junervin12/Lafia-Team/README.md

 # Lafia Detector

-This is an Android application that detects the freshness of tomatoes using a deep learning model and computer vision.
+This is an Android application that detects the defects of tomatoes using a deep learning model and computer vision.
 The model is based on transfer learning with YOLOv8 and has been trained on a custom dataset from Roboflow.

 ## Download